Cyanocobalamin: Medical use

+Use in food

+Cyanocobalamin is added as an ingredient to fortify nutrition in products such as baby formula, breakfast cereals and energy drinks as well as livestock feed.

+Endogenous vitamin B_{12} becomes inactive when exposed to hydrogen cyanide and nitric oxide in cigarette smoke.
+Vitamin B_{12} deficiency can develop with heavy regular use of nitrous oxide N_{2}O, also known as "laughing gas", used for anaesthesia in a clinical setting or as a propellant gas, commonly abused as a recreational drug.

 Side effects

 Possible side effects of cyanocobalamin injection include allergic reactions such as hives, difficult breathing; redness of the face; swelling of the arms, hands, feet, ankles or lower legs; extreme thirst; and diarrhea.
 Less-serious side effects may include headache, dizziness, leg pain, itching, or rash.

 Treatment of megaloblastic anemia with concurrent vitamin B_{12} deficiency using B_{12} vitamers (including cyanocobalamin), creates the possibility of hypokalemia due to increased erythropoiesis (red blood cell production) and consequent cellular uptake of potassium upon anemia resolution.

-When treated with cyanocobalamin, patients with Leber's disease may develop serious optic atrophy, possibly leading to blindness.
+When treated with cyanocobalamin, patients with Leber's disease may develop serious optic atrophy, possibly leading to blindness, based on few case reports.

 Chemistry

 Vitamin B_{12} is the "generic descriptor" name for any vitamers of vitamin B_{12}.
 Animals, including humans, can convert cyanocobalamin to any one of the active vitamin B_{12} compounds.

-Cyanocobalamin is one of the most widely manufactured vitamers in the vitamin B_{12} family (the family of chemicals that function as B_{12} when put into the body), because cyanocobalamin is the most air-stable of the B_{12} forms.
-It is the easiest to crystallize and therefore easiest to purify after it is produced by bacterial fermentation.
+Cyanocobalamin is one of the most widely manufactured vitamers in the vitamin B_{12} family (the family of chemicals that function as B_{12} when put into the body), because cyanocobalamin is the most air-stable of the B_{12} forms, and is the easiest to purify after it is produced by bacterial fermentation.

 It can be obtained as dark red crystals or as an amorphous red powder.
 Cyanocobalamin is hygroscopic in the anhydrous form, and sparingly soluble in water (1:80).
 It is stable to autoclaving for short periods at 121 C. The vitamin B_{12} coenzymes are unstable in light.
-After consumption the cyanide ligand is replaced by other groups (adenosyl, methyl) to produce the biologically active forms.
-The cyanide is converted to thiocyanate and excreted by the kidney.
+Vitamin B_{12} additionally becomes inactive when exposed to intense heat or electromagnetic radiation.